-During the first part of June, I happened to be driving past an Amish home on a dirt county road, on my way to visit my Amish friend Mahlon (who sometimes contributes to our blogs).
+During the first part of June, I happened to be driving past an Amish home on a dirt county road, on my way to visit my Amish friend Mahlon.
 At this house, dozens of buggies were parked in a field, and in the distance near the home, a huge white tent stood with two or three other, smaller tents, surrounding it.

 I had no idea what this setting was about, so I asked Mahlon about it.
 He explained that a wedding was taking place.
 Curious about the Amish community’s traditions surrounding weddings, I asked him to explain.
 He obliged:

 “Amish weddings are a really, really big deal in our community,” he said.
 “Some last two or three days.”

 After a hearty breakfast, the festivities begin.
 Typically, a ceremony lasts longer than an English wedding, with several congregational songs sung in German, and prayers, with the Bishop and elders of the church meeting, with covenants made by the groom, by the parents, by the bride, and then by everyone involved in the wedding.

 Often, two more post-wedding meals are served.
 The first meal involves the wedding party and the many relatives extending through several generations.

 After the meal and more celebrations, a second meal is served, this time involving friends and co-workers.

 “It’s a full day,” explains Mahlon, “but it’s a very fun day.”

 Afterwards, the new couple is escorted to their home.
 The Amish do not have a honeymoon, as most of them farm and are unable to get away from their responsibilities.
 Out of town guests and relatives may stay at the parents’ homes for another day or two.